monarch-initiative/dipper/docs/quickstart.rst

    dataframe = pd.DataFrame(data=data, columns=columns)

    for index, row in dataframe.iterrows():
-      # The relation variant has_phenotype phenotype is automatically
-      # added when making an association (below).
-Added here to demo
+      # Add the triple ClinVarVariant:254143 RO:0002200 HP:0000504
+      # RO:0002200 is the has_phenotype relation
-      # the addTriple function
+      # HP:0000748 is the phenotype 'Inappropriate laughter'
       model.addTriple(row['variant'], row['relation'], row['phenotype'])

+      # The addLabel method adds a label using the rdfs:label relation
       model.addLabel(row['variant'], row['variant_label'])

+      # addType makes the variant an individual of a class,
+      # in this case SO:0000694 'SNP'
       model.addType(row['variant'], row['variant_type'])

+      # addXref uses the relation OIO:hasDbXref
       model.addXref(row['variant'], row['dbxref'])

+      # Serialize the graph as turtle
       print(graph.serialize(format='turtle').decode("utf-8"))

-For more information see :ref:`best_practices`
+For more information see the :ref:`models` section.